Thinking and memory changes

 But if you have Parkinson’s, these symptoms can be more noticeable.
 As well as forgetfulness, you may experience confusion, problems concentrating or difficulty making decisions.

-There are some steps you can take to improve these symptoms, so it's worth understanding them better.
+There are steps you can take to improve these symptoms, so it is worth understanding them better.

 If you have mild memory or thinking problems with Parkinson’s, you may have: